lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 	TRUE > log_file.txt 2>&1 & # wether or not to include PIVUS cohort in the analysis
 ```
 ### 2.6.3 Generating Z-scores from the ratios
-This step impute missing splicing ratios and get Z-scores for splicing data.
+During this step, missing splicing ratios are imputed, data is corrected for batch effects and Zscores are calulated.

 Input: <prefix>_junc_ratios_filtered.txt from 2.6.2